-The 'She-Ra & The Princesses Of Power' Theme Song Is An '80s Power Ballad You Won't Want To Skip
+The New 'She-Ra' Theme Song Is An '80s Power Ballad You Can't Help But Sing Along To

 Don't you dare hit "skip intro" on She-Ra and the Princesses of Power when you marathon the new Netflix series.
 If you're really going to recreate the joys of Saturday morning cartoons with this '80s reboot, jams are required.
 And jams are definitely provided.
 The She-Ra And The Princesses of Power theme song is a throwback power ballad that will have you punching the air and pumped up to face the day.